Villages in Italy 2022 Itinerary

 Day 3, June 15: Monteriggioni to Montepulciano

 After breakfast, we’ll be picked up for our drive to Lucignano.
 It was built in ringed streets as was common during medieval times, yet it has hidden picturesque corners in many locations.
 The town was divided into the poor and rich, and much of the original architecture still standing gives away who lived where.
 You’ll have free time to explore the town’s landmarks, which include the Collegiata, St. Francis Church and Town Hall, which houses the museum with the Tree of Love (considered a lucky charm for couples).
-Before arriving in Montepulciano and enjoying a group dinner, we will need to stop at a winery to refresh ourselves.
+Before arriving in Montepulciano and enjoying a group dinner, we will need to stop at a dairy to refresh ourselves with a cheese and wine tasting.

 Day 4, June 16: Montepulciano